 The Company may use forward exchange contracts, options and other hedging activities to hedge the U.S. dollar value resulting from anticipated currency transactions and net monetary asset and liability positions.
-At December 27, 2019, the currencies to which the Company had the most significant balance sheet exchange rate exposure were the euro, Swiss franc, Canadian dollar, British pound, Japanese yen, Australian dollar, Chinese yuan renminbi and South Korean won.
+At December 25, 2020, the currencies to which the Company had the most significant balance sheet exchange rate exposure were the euro, Swiss franc, Canadian dollar, British pound, Japanese yen, Australian dollar, Chinese yuan renminbi and South Korean won.
 It is not possible to determine the true impact of currency rate changes; however, the direct translation effect on net sales and net earnings can be estimated.
+In 2020, changes in currency translation rates increased sales by approximately \$4 million and had an immaterial impact on net earnings.
 In 2019, changes in currency translation rates increased sales and net earnings by approximately \$29 million and \$12 million, respectively.
-In 2018, changes in currency translation rates increased sales and net earnings by approximately \$15 million and \$7 million, respectively.
-In 2017, changes in currency translation rates reduced sales and net earnings by approximately \$2 million, respectively.
+In 2018, changes in currency translation rates increased sales and net earnings by approximately \$15 million and \$7 million, respectively

-2020 Outlook
+2021 Outlook

-We expect challenging end market conditions to remain in place for at least the first half of 2020 in our Industrial and Process segments.
+We expect challenging end market conditions to remain in place for at least the first half of 2021 in our Industrial and Process segments as government actions continue to restrict economic activity in response to the COVID-19 pandemic.
 Our outlook for the Contractor segment remains positive as favorable conditions continue, and demand for our products is solid across major end markets and product categories.
-As a result, our outlook for 2020 is low single-digit revenue growth on an organic, constant currency basis.

-At January 2020 exchange rates, assuming the same volumes, mix of products and mix of business by currency as in 2019, the movement in foreign currencies would have an immaterial impact on sales and operating earnings in 2020, with a modest unfavorable impact in the first half of the year.
+At January 2021 exchange rates, assuming the same volumes, mix of products and mix of business by currency as in 2020, the movement in foreign currencies would be a benefit of approximately 2 percent on sales and 6 percent on operating earnings in 2021, with the most significant impact in the first half of the year.